arnoldrobbins/mcilroy-regex/README.md

 have tagged this point in the code and also saved it aside in the `original-code` branch.

+Similarly for the `testgrep.sh` and `testsed.sh` scripts, which have been added back into the code base.

 Going forward will be my own work to modernize the package and to make it buildable using `make` instead of the Bell Labs `mk` tool.